 The Eye, Beach, Village & Urban Living in Oaxaca.
 The Eye frequently has articles relating to coastal Oaxaca.
 Try this link for a story about Cockfighting in Mexico: Preserving Tradition.

 Gina Machorro, the “Information Goddess” of Puerto Escondido.
 Gina can be found at the tourist office on the western side of the Adoquín.
-She is a gold mine of information about Puerto Escondido and Mexican culture.
+She is a gold mine of information about Puerto Escondido and Mexico.
 She can help you find a great restaurant, tell you how to get to Playa Carrizalillo or how to plan wedding.
 She offers agricultural, archaeological, walking tours of Puerto Escondido and more.

 Mechanics of Puerto Escondido, Up Close and Intimate With The Mexican Pipeline.
 This article posted on July 1, 2015, in Surfline.com explains the mechanisms; swells, winds and bathymetry that create the waves that Puerto is famous for in an easy to understand way.

 Booking.com.
 This site offers, or tries too, honest evaluations and accurate prices of hotels.
 There are also "guests reviews" posted on Booking.com by customers of booking.com.